 Werner H. Erhard is recognized world-wide as a business, management, and humanitarian leader, with an esteemed record of accomplishment and achievement at the highest levels of U.S. national policy, international peace, reconciliation and development efforts, and leadership and management theory and practice.
 His creation of innovative ideas and models of individual, organizational and social transformation have impacted such diverse fields as business, education, philosophy, medicine, psychotherapy, developing countries, conflict resolution, and community building.
 Erhard is a recipient of the 1988 Mahatma Gandhi Humanitarian Award in honor of his “notable effort to end the starvation and hunger suffered by millions throughout the world” and is a Knight in the Sovereign Order of the Hospitallers of Saint John of Jerusalem for his lifelong dedication to helping those in need.
 Erhard’s international accomplishments include peace and reconciliation efforts in Northern Ireland, business leader training as part of the U.S State Department’s Russia / U.S. Project, and a life history of contributions to impoverished regions of the world, including Bangladesh, India, Ethiopia, Mexico, Cambodia, Mozambique and many others.

 A former member of the U.S. / Costa Rica Presidential Advisory Commission and Co-Founder of The Hunger Project, a global United Nations NGO committed to the sustainable end of abject poverty, Erhard has founded and led several global foundations and has a distinguished record of academic contributions, authored numerous publications, and led thousands of courses across the globe on leadership and creating transformative results.
 In addition to his intellectual contributions, Erhard has contributed millions of dollars and raised from his constituency countless millions more for various humanitarian causes and organizations.
 He has consulted for numerous Fortune 100 corporations and charitable and governmental entities, including IBM, NASA, Lockheed, The Hartford Group and Africare to name a few.
 In all, more than two million people around the world have participated in his programs.
-Erhard is a leading thinker in the fields of philosophy, linguistics, and leadership and management theory and practice, and his ideas have been incorporated by a majority of Fortune 100 companies and recognized by Fortune magazine’s 40th Anniversary issue as a major innovative thinker in shaping modern management thinking about empowerment over the last 35 years.
+Erhard is a contributor in the fields of philosophy and language, and a leading thinker in leadership, management and integrity.
+His ideas have been incorporated by a majority of Fortune 100 companies and recognized by Fortune magazine’s 40th Anniversary issue as a major innovative thinker in shaping modern management thinking about empowerment over the last 35 years.
 Social scientist Daniel Yankelovich said of a study he conducted on participants of one of Mr. Erhard’s programs for the general public: "Several of the study’s findings surprised me quite a bit, especially the large number of participants for whom The Forum proved to be 'one of the most valued experiences of my life'.
 This is not a sentiment that people, especially successful, well-educated people, express lightly."

 Mahatma Gandhi Humanitarian Award – Gandhi Memorial International Foundation - “In honor of your notable effort to end the starvation and hunger suffered by millions throughout the world and for drawing broad public awareness to the value of integrity in our everyday lives”